Raspberry and pistachio wreath recipe perfect for Christmas and gifting to loved ones! Easy to make, impressive and delicious.

 Once you have twirled your dough, transfer it to a sheet of baking paper.
 It's easier to do it at this stage because shaped wreaths are hard to transfer!
 Then simply bring the two edges together to form a circle or wreath.

-Allow the wreath to rest for about 30 minutes to 1 hour then bake!
+Allow the wreath to rest for about 30 minutes to 1 hour until it's puffy again.
+It will increase in size a little but not dramatically.
+Then it's ready to bake!

-If you want to make the wreath EXTRA festive, you can also:
+If you'd like to make the wreath EXTRA festive, you can also:

 - Add some raisins and extra spices to the dough when you mix all the ingredients together